Custom Webhook Integration

 Basic Usage

-Create a reusable article component that renders markdown content:
+Create a reusable article component that renders markdown content with full GFM support:

 import ReactMarkdown from 'react-markdown';